← All legal documents

 Data Protection Impact Assessment (DPIA)

-Version: 0.1 (DRAFT — pending lawyer + DPO sign-off) Effective from: TBD (post lawyer review and first paying customer signup) Last updated: 2026-05-04 Owner: Stefan Stešević (interim DPO under GDPR Art.
-37(1) — re-evaluate at €5M ARR or 25 staff) Review cadence: quarterly + on every material change to data flow, model, or subprocessor Statutory basis: GDPR Article 35; EU AI Act 2024/1689 Article 27 (high-risk system FRIA — Fundamental Rights Impact Assessment)
+Version: 0.1 (DRAFT — pending lawyer + DPO sign-off; v3.7 alignment notes appended 2026-05-12) Effective from: TBD (post lawyer review and first paying customer signup) Last updated: 2026-05-04 (body) + 2026-05-12 (v3.7 alignment notes) Owner: Stefan Stešević (interim DPO under GDPR Art.
+37(1) — re-evaluate at €5M ARR or 25 staff) Review cadence: quarterly + on every material change to data flow, model, or subprocessor Statutory basis: GDPR Article 35; EU AI Act 2024/1689 Article 27 (high-risk system FRIA) — applies to EU-resident customers only under v3.7 §1.1 US-first lock; for US-contracting customers the equivalent rigor is captured under SOC 2 Type II (Master Blueprint v3.7 §7.4) + state privacy laws (CCPA/CPRA where applicable).

 This DPIA documents the meandai platform's processing of personal data, with the methodology required by Article 35 GDPR and the EDPB Guidelines on Data Protection Impact Assessment (WP248 rev.01).
 It is a living document — it must be updated when (a) a new subprocessor is added, (b) a new high-risk processing activity is introduced, (c) the operating mode default changes, or (d) the AI model family changes.